pytest-dev/pytest-django/docs/faq.rst

 And then install your project into your virtualenv with ``pip install -e .``.

+You can also use the `pytest-pythonpath
+<https://pypi.python.org/pypi/pytest-pythonpath>`_ plugin to explicitly add paths to
+the Python path.

 How can I make sure that all my tests run with a specific locale?
 -----------------------------------------------------------------